Skip to main content

 Corrective Action Plans (CAPs)

 Pie chart showing the MBTA has submitted 95% of action items in Corrective Action Plans addressing FTA Special Directive 22-11.
-34 submissions accepted by the FTA, 6 under FTA review, 2 not yet submitted.
+34 submissions accepted by the FTA, 8 under FTA review.
 Below the pie chart, a horizontal bar chart shows we are 100% through the completion timeline ending in 2024.

 The MBTA developed CAPs to address SD 22-11 findings.
 CAPs are made up of action items at different stages of progress: